Terra-Frutis/newcomer_guide_rtd/text/guide.md

 We recommend water or leaves to clean your bum after pooping.
 Some (two) toilets have a bidet, otherwise, a small bottle of water does the job.

-We don't provide toilet paper but you can buy your own if you want.
+We don't provide toilet paper, buy your own if you want some.

 We request that you poop in the bucket because this provides valuable fertilizer (humanure) and limits the risks of having poop where we don't want.
 If you poop outside (in an emergency), make sure it's buried under soil in a hole that's at least 5 cm deep.
 Don't dig a hole near a fruit tree or buildings to avoid damaging their roots.